partitio/go-file/README.md

 # Go File [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/micro/go-file?status.svg)](https://godoc.org/github.com/micro/go-file)

 Go File is a file server library leveraging go-micro.
 It enables you to serve and consume files via RPC.
+It also provide an http handler that can be used in an api-gateway.
 This is a stripped down version of [gotransfer](https://github.com/yanolab/gotransfer).

 ## Usage